Xôi: Consumption

 According to the Vietnamese philosophy of yin yang, sticky rice is inherently hot food, while wet rice is a mild one.
 It is therefore not recommended to eat Xôi excessively.
 The claimed symptoms of eating too much xôi include abdominal pain, belching, difficulty excreting, and itchiness.
 People with certain conditions are recommended not to use xôi as a meal, such as obesity, stomach pain, being stung, serious wounds, high fever, high blood pressure, pregnancy, gaining weight fast, and flatulence and indigestion.

 Xôi is usually combined with popular cereals to increase its flavor.
 Xôi is said to be extremely helpful when served with fish because it overcomes the cold when absorbing dishes originating from the water (Note: Sushi is always served with xôi to counteract the coldness of the seafoods.) as an anti-cold food.
 However, xôi is not recommended with chicken, as according to Vietnamese folklore, these two dishes combined will make worms grow very quickly in the human body.
 In addition, some other ingredients are also recommended not to be combined with xôi, such as chili, pepper, mustard, garlic, chicken eggs, beef, and especially dog meat.
 Xôi is also not recommended for cakes, as its stickiness can cause choking if pureed.
 However, due to sticky rice's highest nutritional content of cereals, physicians often recommend the use of xôi for sick people or women who have just given birth.
 It is thought to stimulate the strength of the mother's condition and especially the milk gland, which is very beneficial for babies.

 Culture

 Despite becoming less significant in everyday dishes, xôi remains significant to the Vietnamese people.
 It is a priority food for the deities and ancestors in every big occasion.
-It is also the main ingredient to make bánh chưng, bánh tét and bánh giầy, which are very important in the Tết Nguyên Đán.
+It is also the main ingredient to make bánh chưng, bánh tét, and bánh giầy, which are very important in the Tết Nguyên Đán.

-Before synthetic glue was created, xôi was used by Vietnamese people as a specialized and cheap glue.
+Before synthetic glue was developed, xôi was used by Vietnamese people as a specialized, inexpensive glue.
 However, it was only useful for paper and some thin items made from bamboo, such as hand fans, paper lanterns, and paintings.

 Group offering red xôi trays to the altar of Saint Trần in autumn 1945.